 Your Community Garden will be located on Municipally-owned property.
-Because of this, we require you to keep any membership fees below \$30.00 per person for the season.
+Therefore, we require you to keep any membership fees below \$30.00 per person for the season.

 All money collected must go back into the Community Garden program.
+Proper records shall be maintained following standard financial practices.